michaelfortunato/michaelfortunato/README.md

 ![On the important of POSIX compliance](./assets/posix-rules.png)

-I am a student [here](https://cs.uchicago.edu/mpcs-pre-doctoral-program/).
+I was a student [here](https://cs.uchicago.edu/mpcs-pre-doctoral-program/).

 I am interested in using tools from Group Theory and Topology to design new NNs that are accessible.